robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 Thayer (1989) found that a 10-minute brisk walk resulted n less tiredness, more energy, and less tension 2 hours later.
-Other studies found that after an hour's exercise, such as aerobics, those involved felt less tense, depressed, angry, tired or confused, and had more vigour, for the rest of the day and, in some, for the next day (Maroulakis and Zervas, 1993). (pg.
+Other studies found that after an hour's exercise, such as aerobics, those involved felt less tense, depressed, angry, tired or confused, and had more vigor, for the rest of the day and, in some, for the next day (Maroulakis and Zervas, 1993). (pg.
 113)

 Paffenbarger el at.
 (1991) followed up 17,000 Harvard alumni over a period of 16 years and found fewer heart attacks for those who did more exercise.
 Thirty minutes a day was enough to give maximum benefits.
-There were 31% fewer deahts. (pg.
+There were 31% fewer deaths. (pg.
 115)

-Former athletes have been found to live longer than non-athlets (Shepherd, 1997). (pg.
+Former athletes have been found to live longer than non-athletes (Shepherd, 1997). (pg.
 115)

-Koneci (1982) fond that playing simple melodies at a low volume led to insulted subjects being less agressive. (pg.
+Koneci (1982) fond that playing simple melodies at a low volume led to insulted subjects being less aggressive. (pg.
 121)

 People listen to about 1.25 hours of music a day on average. (pg.
 121)